LimingGao/ROS_Training/README.md

  Clone and complie source code package from git.(using packprofile to refresh hte path)
 ### ROS communication
- Master, Node, Topic, Message,Servers, see lab 01 document commonly used command for topics and node.
+ Master, Node, Topic, Message,Servers, see lab 01 document Run a ROS node using python command to demonstrate the communication. commonly used command for topics and node.
 ### Writing a Simple Publisher and Subscriber
  Using Python or C++, see lab 01 and lab02 document